MicrosoftDocs/memdocs/memdocs/autopilot/user-driven.md

 From a process flow perspective, the tasks performed during the user-driven process are as follows:

 - Once connected to a network, the device will download a Windows Autopilot profile specifying the settings that should be used (for example, the prompts during OOBE that should be suppressed).
 - Windows 10 will check for critical OOBE updates.
-If updates are available they will be automatically installed (rebooting if required).
+If updates are available, they will be automatically installed (rebooting if required).
 - The user will be prompted for Azure Active Directory credentials, with a customized user experience showing the Azure AD tenant name, logo, and sign-in text.
 - The device will join Azure Active Directory or Active Directory, based on the Windows Autopilot profile settings.
 - The device will enroll in Intune (or other configured MDM services).
-(This occurs as part of the Azure Active Directory join process via MDM auto-enrollment, or before the Active Directory join process, as needed.)
+(This happens as part of the Azure Active Directory join process via MDM auto-enrollment, or before the Active Directory join process, as needed.)
 - If configured, the [enrollment status page](enrollment-status.md) (ESP) will be displayed.
 - Once the device configuration tasks have completed, the user will be signed into Windows 10 using the credentials they previously provided.
 (Note: if the device reboots during the device ESP process, the user will need to reenter their credentials as these are not persisted across reboots.)
 - Once signed in, the enrollment status page will again be displayed for user-targeted configuration tasks.